+Enter CORDELIA, KENT, and Doctor

-Enter Cordelia, Kent, Doctor, and Gentleman.
-Cor.
-O thou good Kent, how shall I live and work To match thy goodness?
-My life will be too short And every measure fail me.
+O thou good Kent, how shall I live and work, To match thy goodness?
+My life will be too short, And every measure fail me.

-Kent.
-To be acknowledg'd, madam, is o'erpaid.
-All my reports go with the modest truth;

-Nor more nor clipp'd, but so.
-Cor.
-Be better suited.
+To be acknowledged, madam, is o'erpaid.
+All my reports go with the modest truth; Nor more nor clipp'd, but so.

-These weeds are memories of those worser hours.
-I prithee put them off.
+Be better suited: These weeds are memories of those worser hours: I prithee, put them off.

-Kent.
-Pardon, dear madam.

-Yet to be known shortens my made intent.
-My boon I make it that you know me not Till time and I think meet.
+Pardon me, dear madam; Yet to be known shortens my made intent: My boon I make it, that you know me not Till time and I think meet.

-Cor.
 Then be't so, my good lord.

+To the Doctor

-[To the Doctor] How, does the King?
-Doct.
+How does the king?

 Madam, sleeps still.

-Cor.
-O you kind gods,

-Cure this great breach in his abused nature!
-Th' untun'd and jarring senses, O, wind up

-Of this child-changed father!
-Doct.
-So please your Majesty
+O you kind gods, Cure this great breach in his abused nature!
+The untuned and jarring senses, O, wind up Of this child-changed father!

-That we may wake the King?
-He hath slept long.
-Cor.
-Be govern'd by your knowledge, and proceed I' th' sway of your own will.
+So please your majesty That we may wake the king: he hath slept long.

+Be govern'd by your knowledge, and proceed I' the sway of your own will.
 Is he array'd?

-Enter Lear in a chair carried by Servants.
-Gent.
-Ay, madam.
-In the heaviness of sleep We put fresh garments on him.
+Ay, madam; in the heaviness of his sleep We put fresh garments on him.

-Doct.
-Be by, good madam, when we do awake him.
-I doubt not of his temperance.
+Be by, good madam, when we do awake him; I doubt not of his temperance.

-Cor.
 Very well.
-Music.

-Doct.
-Please you draw near.
+Please you, draw near.
 Louder the music there!

-Cor.
-O my dear father, restoration hang Thy medicine on my lips, and let this kiss Repair those violent harms that my two sisters Have in thy reverence made!
+O my dear father!
+Restoration hang Thy medicine on my lips; and let this kiss Repair those violent harms that my two sisters Have in thy reverence made!

-Kent.
 Kind and dear princess!

-Cor.
-Had you not been their father, these white flakes

-Had challeng'd pity of them.
-Was this a face

-To be oppos'd against the warring winds?
+Had you not been their father, these white flakes Had challenged pity of them.
+Was this a face To be opposed against the warring winds?
 To stand against the deep dread-bolted thunder?
-In the most terrible and nimble stroke

-Of quick cross lightning? to watch- poor perdu!- With this thin helm?
-Mine enemy's dog,

-Though he had bit me, should have stood that night

-Against my fire; and wast thou fain, poor father,

-To hovel thee with swine and rogues forlorn, In short and musty straw?
+In the most terrible and nimble stroke Of quick, cross lightning? to watch--poor perdu!--With this thin helm?
+Mine enemy's dog, Though he had bit me, should have stood that night Against my fire; and wast thou fain, poor father, To hovel thee with swine, and rogues forlorn, In short and musty straw?
 Alack, alack!

-'Tis wonder that thy life and wits at once

-Had not concluded all.- He wakes.
-Speak to him.
-Doct.
+'Tis wonder that thy life and wits at once Had not concluded all.
+He wakes; speak to him.

 Madam, do you; 'tis fittest.

-Cor.
 How does my royal lord?
-How fares your Majesty?
-Lear.
-You do me wrong to take me out o' th' grave.
+How fares your majesty?

-Thou art a soul in bliss; but I am bound Upon a wheel of fire, that mine own tears Do scald like molten lead.
+You do me wrong to take me out o' the grave: Thou art a soul in bliss; but I am bound Upon a wheel of fire, that mine own tears Do scald like moulten lead.

-Cor.
 Sir, do you know me?

-Lear.
-You are a spirit, I know.
-When did you die?
-Cor.
+You are a spirit, I know: when did you die?

 Still, still, far wide!

-Doct.
-He's scarce awake.
-Let him alone awhile.
+He's scarce awake: let him alone awhile.

-Lear.
 Where have I been?
 Where am I?
-Fair daylight, I am mightily abus'd.
-I should e'en die with pity,

-To see another thus.
+Fair daylight?
+I am mightily abused.
+I should e'en die with pity, To see another thus.
 I know not what to say.

-I will not swear these are my hands.
-Let's see.
-I feel this pin prick.
-Would I were assur'd

-Of my condition!
+I will not swear these are my hands: let's see; I feel this pin prick.
+Would I were assured Of my condition!

-Cor.
-O, look upon me, sir,

-And hold your hands in benediction o'er me.
-No, sir, you must not kneel.
+O, look upon me, sir, And hold your hands in benediction o'er me: No, sir, you must not kneel.

-Lear.
-Pray, do not mock me.

-I am a very foolish fond old man,

-Fourscore and upward, not an hour more nor less; And, to deal plainly,

-I fear I am not in my perfect mind.

-Methinks I should know you, and know this man; Yet I am doubtful; for I am mainly ignorant

-What place this is; and all the skill I have

-Remembers not these garments; nor I know not Where I did lodge last night.
-Do not laugh at me; For (as I am a man) I think this lady
+Pray, do not mock me: I am a very foolish fond old man, Fourscore and upward, not an hour more nor less; And, to deal plainly, I fear I am not in my perfect mind.
+Methinks I should know you, and know this man; Yet I am doubtful for I am mainly ignorant What place this is; and all the skill I have Remembers not these garments; nor I know not Where I did lodge last night.
+Do not laugh at me; For, as I am a man, I think this lady To be my child Cordelia.